ariannakosten/link-collector/README.md

 USAGE:
-Create a username and password, then start adding your favorite sites to Site Stash!
+Create a username and password, then start adding and organizing your favorite sites to Site Stash!

 -----------------------------------------------------------------------------------------------------